kishoreKunisetty/python/README.md

 <pre>
-Numpy.ipynb       | A recap on the numpy module in python. bubble_sort.py    | A bubble sort algorithm implemented in python. derivatives.py    | A program which finds the derivative of a number. hello_world.py    | A simple hello world.
+Numpy.ipynb       | A recap on the numpy module in python. bubble_sort.py    | A bubble sort algorithm implemented in python. derivatives.py    | A program which finds the derivative of an equation. hello_world.py    | A simple hello world.
 What did you expect? insertionSort.py  | A insertion sort algorithm implemented in python. number_guess.py   | A program which can guess your number.